dotnet/designs/accepted/2023/wasm-browser-threads.md

     - dispatch to thread of parameters
     - assert all parameters have same affinity
     - could be called from any thread, including thread pool

-- how to obtain `JSHandle` of function in the target thread ?
-    - call `JSFunctionBinding.BindJSFunction` inside of generated dispatch callback
+# Dispatching JSImport in deputy design - how to do it
 - how to dispatch to UI in deputy design ?
     - A) double dispatch, C# -> main, emscripten -> UI
     - B) make whole dispatch emscripten only, implement blocking wait in C for emscripten sync calls.
     - C) only allow sync call on non-UI target
+- how to obtain `JSHandle` of function in the target thread ?
+    - there are 2 dimensions: the thread and the method
+    - there are 2 steps:
+    - A) obtain existing `JSHandle` on next call (if available)
+        - to avoid double dispatch, this needs to be accessible
+            - by any caller thread
+            - or by UI thread C code (not managed)
+    - B) if this is first call to the method on the target thread, create the target `JSHandle` by binding existing JS function
+        - collecting the metadata is generated C# code
+        - therefore we need to get the metadata buffer on caller main thread: double dispatch
+        - store new `JSHandle` somewhere
+- possible solution
+    assign `static` unique ID to the function on C# side during first call.
+    - A) Call back to C# if the method was not bound yet (which thread ?).
+    - B) Keep the metadata buffer
+        - make `JSFunctionBinding` registration static (not thread-static)
-    - see scratch area at the bottom
+            - never free the buffer
+        - pass the buffer on each call to the target
+        - late bind `JSHandle`
+        - store the `JSHandle` on JS side (thread static) associated with method ID

 # Dispatching JSExport - what should happen
 - when caller is UI, we need to dispatch back to managed thread